ivy-llc/ivy/README.rst

     python3 -m pip install --user -e .

-If you want to set up testing and various frameworks it's probably best to check out the `Contributing - Setting Up <https://lets-unify.ai/ivy/overview/contributing/setting_up.html#setting-up>`_ page, where OS-specific and IDE-specific instructions and video tutorials to do so are available!
+Suppose you want to set up testing and various frameworks.
+In that case, it's probably best to check out the `Contributing - Setting Up <https://lets-unify.ai/ivy/overview/contributing/setting_up.html#setting-up>`_ page, where OS-specific and IDE-specific instructions and video tutorials are available!

 Using Ivy
 #########